semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 </p>

 2. Introduce your name, email and ORCID password.
-  - If your email already exists in the system, then you most likely have an ORCID already.
-Click on `SIGN IN` instead.
+  - If your email already exists in the system, then you most likely have an account already, otherwise please jump to the next point.
+  - If you already have an account, click on `SIGN IN` instead and follow the details in the next section.

 3. Set your default visibility settings: public, limited or private.
 More info [here](https://support.orcid.org/knowledgebase/articles/124518-orcid-privacy-settings).
-  - These can always be changed later
+  - Don't worry, these can all be changed later

 4. Fill in the remaining boxes and click on `Register`.

 **Sign in**:

 1. Go to https://orcid.org/, hover over `FOR RESEARCHERS` and click on `SIGN IN`
+  - To find your email/id, introduce your full name in the gray Search box at the top of the page and browse through the hits until you find your account.
+Reset your password if necessary.

 <p align="center">
 <img src=figures/orcid_signin.png width="750">
 </p>

 2. Select one of the following tabs:
-  - *Personal account*: introduce the email you used to register or your ORCID id, then type your password
+  - *Personal account*: introduce the email you used when you registered or your ORCID id, then type your password
   - *Institutional account*: type `Unversity of Cambridge`, click on `Continue` and sign in with your Raven details
   - Alternatively, you can log in using your Facebook or Google accounts